yash-tatvic/amplitude-dev-center/docs/data/sdks/ios-swift/index.md

 ### Plugin.setup

 This method contains logic for preparing the plugin for use and has `amplitude` instance as a parameter.
-The expected return value is `null`.
 A typical use for this method, is to instantiate plugin dependencies.
 This method is called when the plugin is registered to the client via `amplitude.add()`.

 ### Plugin.execute